Skip to main content

 Does your commercial video surveillance system require features such as video analytics, IR capabilities in low light, a wide field-of-view, or resistance to weather and/or tampering?
 The answer to this will determine the best commercial security cameras for your business.

-If you’re planning to install a large commercial video surveillance system, it is recommended that you hire a professional to ensure the solution is set up properly.
+If you’re planning to do a large commercial security camera installation, it is recommended that you hire a professional to ensure the solution is set up properly.

 Does your site already have an access control system or an alarm solution installed?
-Although not a necessity, it is beneficial to have the possibility to integrate cameras and sensors with your commercial video surveillance solution to improve decision-making and incident response times.
+Although not a necessity, it is beneficial to have the possibility to integrate analog or IP cameras with your commercial video surveillance solution to improve decision-making and incident response times.

 This, of course, could be the major deciding factor when procuring a CCTV system for your business.
 Does your budget extend to your being able to purchase the security cameras, video storage and VMS you require?
 Does it allow you to spend a little bit more to get the best business security camera systems with AI-powered video analytics and other features?